About MIDSS Team

-Welcome to the Measurement Instrument Database for the Social Sciences (MIDSS).
-The site is designed to be a repository for instruments that are used to collect data from across the social sciences.
-Please use the site to discover instruments you can use in you own research.
+Welcome to the measurement instrument database for social sciences (MIDSS).
+This website is designed as a repository of instruments used to collect data from across the social sciences.

 We now have more than 500 instruments concerned with a wide range of topics (e.g. autism, health, pain).
 You can use the search function above to search the database using pre-identified key words, or generate your own terms to search the instrument titles.